neacsum/utf8/tools/doxygen/mainpage.md

  - files without a path are in current directory while Windows places them in Windows folder

 ### Case Conversion
-Case conversion in Unicode is a much more complicated issue than ASCII case conversion.
+Case conversion in Unicode is a more complicated issue than ASCII case conversion.
-This library uses standard tables published by Unicode Consortium to perform upper case to lower case conversions.
-There is also a function `icompare()` that performs string comparison ignoring the case.
+This library uses standard tables published by Unicode Consortium to perform conversions between upper-case and lower-case.
+There is also a function `utf8::icompare()` that performs string comparison ignoring the case.

+### Error Handling
+Invalid characters or sequences can be handled in two different ways:
+- the invalid character/sequence is replaced by a `utf8::REPLACEMENT_CHARACTER` (0xFFFD)
+- the functions throw an exception `utf8::exception`.
+The member `utf8::exception::code` indicates what has triggered the exception.

+The function `utf8::error_mode()` selects the error handling strategy.
+The error handling strategy is thread-safe: each thread has its own strategy.

 ## Building
 The UTF8 library doesn't have any dependencies.
 The test program however uses the [UTTP library](https://github.com/neacsum/utpp).